kamicane/elements/doc/elements.md

 method: some
 ------------

-If some element in the collection satisfies the provided testing function, returns true.
-Otherwise, returns false.
+If some element in the collection satisfies the provided testing function, returns `true`.
+Otherwise, returns `false`.

 ### syntax